 We are an international owner of containerships, chartering our vessels to many of the world's largest liner companies.
-As of March 10, 2017, we had a fleet of 69 containerships with a total capacity of approximately 456,000 TEU, including five newbuilds on order, making us one of the largest public containership companies in the world based on total TEU capacity.
-At that date, our fleet consisted of (i) 64 vessels in the water, aggregating approximately 415,000 TEU and (ii) five newbuild vessels aggregating approximately 41,000 TEU that are scheduled to be delivered to us through the second quarter of 2018, based on the current shipyard schedule.
-As of March 10, 2017, 18 of our containerships, including five newbuilds on order, had been acquired pursuant to the Framework Deed with York by vessel-owning joint venture entities in which we hold a minority equity interest.
+As of February 23, 2018, we had a fleet of 71 containerships with a total capacity of approximately 466,000 TEU, including one newbuild on order, making us one of the largest public containership companies in the world based on total TEU capacity.
+At that date, our fleet consisted of (i) 70 vessels in the water, aggregating approximately 462,000 TEU and (ii) one newbuild vessel of 3,800 TEU that is scheduled to be delivered to us in the second quarter of 2018, based on the current shipyard schedule.
+As of February 23, 2018, 18 of our containerships, including the newbuild on order, have been acquired pursuant to the Framework Deed with York by vesselowning joint venture entities in which we hold a minority equity interest.
 See "Item 4.
 Information on the Company-B. Business Overview-Our Fleet, Acquisitions and Newbuild Vessels".